-H21 how and when to seek support including which adults to speak to in school if they are worried about their health.
-Healthy eating H22 what constitutes a healthy diet (including understanding calories and other nutritional content).
-H23 the principles of planning and preparing a range of healthy meals.
+Drugs, alcohol and H23 the principles of planning and preparing a range of healthy meals.
 H24 the characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay) and other behaviours (e.g. the impact of alcohol on diet or health).
-All of these aspects are covered in lessons within the Puzzles • Healthy Me Drugs, alcohol and H25 the facts about legal and illegal harmful substances and associated Health and prevention risks, including smoking, alcohol use and drug-taking H26 how to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body.
+H25 the facts about legal and illegal harmful substances and associated Healthy Me tobacco risks, including smoking, alcohol use and drug-taking Health and prevention H26 how to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body.
 H27 about safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer.
 H28 the importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn.
 H29 about dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist.
 H30 about personal hygiene and germs including bacteria, viruses, how they are spread and treated, and the importance of handwashing.
-H31 the facts and science relating to immunisation and vaccination All of these aspects are covered in lessons within the Puzzles • Healthy Me Basic first aid H32 how to make a clear and efficient call to emergency services if necessary.
-H33 concepts of basic first-aid, for example dealing with common injuries, including head injuries.
-All of these aspects are covered in lessons within the Puzzles • Healthy Me Changing adolescent body H34 key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
+H31 the facts and science relating to immunisation and vaccination All of these aspects are covered in lessons within the Puzzles. • Healthy Me Basic first aid H32 how to make a clear and efficient call to emergency services if necessary.
+H33 concepts of basic first aid, for example dealing with common injuries, including head injuries.
+All of these aspects are covered in lessons within the Puzzles.Healthy Me Changing adolescent body H34 key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
 H35 about menstrual wellbeing including the key facts about the menstrual cycle.
-All of these aspects are covered in lessons within the Puzzles Changing Me Healthy Me
+All of these aspects are covered in lessons within the Puzzles.
+Changing Me Healthy Me